 If you’re on the ferry, you can pop over from Circular Quay to the Quarantine station and swim at Quarantine Beach, or scramble around to Store Beach.

-Dobroyd is another awesome option for quiet or secret beaches.
+Dobroyd is another awesome option for quiet or secret beaches in Sydney.
 If you like sticking to trails, stroll out to the beautiful Reef Beach – just follow the Manly to Spit Walk south from North Harbour Reserve.

 If you’re more adventurous, you can hike down to Washaway Beach, which is a bit of a bush bash and rock scramble, so it’s not one for newbie hikers.
 There’s also western-facing swimming spots between Grotto Point Lighthouse and Castle Rock which are great for when there’s an unpleasant easterly.
 It’s a popular spot for boats but you can also get there on foot via Lighthouse Track.

 Park at the round about on Middle Head Road opposite the Naval Base to get to them.
 Be prepared for an eyeful if you’re there in the middle of sunny day, but don’t let this deter you.
 They’re gorgeous.

 If you’d prefer not to see nudies, you’ll love the gorgeous little beach just off the point at Bradley’s Head, on the south-eastern most tip.
 It’s easy to access from the Bradley’s Head car park or from the Athol Hall car park just past Taronga Zoo on Bradley’s Head Road.
 There is another secluded beach directly below Athol Hall.
 If that’s busy, pop down to Whiting Beach a little further north west.

 Have some secret beaches in Sydney you love? let us know!